Market Research for Market Readiness: upcycling pork organ meat into pet treats and pork fat into salve

 Goal #1.
 Ballot creation for both Oinkment and Pet Treats.

-This will be completed by the principal investigators in the fourth quarter of 2023, before the start of the grant period.
-We will follow the protocol outlined in Market Research for Market Readiness Manual, by Catherine Durham, of Oregon State University.
-Complete materials available at no cost to value added farmers include a manual, an Excel workbook, and several training videos.
-The manual describes a set of procedures to conduct and report on a consumer test.
-The consumer test design and analysis and reporting is made easier by use of an Excel workbook.
-As the farmer creates the survey ballot within the workbook, it automatically sets up a worksheet where you enter the data.
-Once the data is entered, the workbook produces all of the figures and tables for your own evaluation and that can be incorporated in a sales pitch, business plan, or feasibility study.
+This original goal was outlined to be completed by the principal investigators in the fourth quarter of 2023, before the start of the grant period.
+The plan was to follow the protocol outlined in Market Research for Market Readiness Manual, by Catherine Durham, of Oregon State University.
+Leading up to the project start, it was found that the complete materials were available at no cost to value added farmers which included a manual, an Excel workbook, and several training videos.
+The manual described a set of procedures to conduct and report on a consumer test.
+The idea was that the consumer test design and analysis and reporting would be made easier via use of an Excel workbook.
+In theory, as the farmer created a survey ballot within the workbook, it would automatically set up a worksheet where data could be entered.
+Once the data is entered, the workbook would produce all of the figures and tables for evaluation and which could be incorporated in a sales pitch, business plan, or feasibility study.

-• Updated notes to Goal #2: The collaboration between school districts did produce (3) high school students that engaged with the test events.
+• Updated notes to Goal #2: The collaboration between school districts produced (3) high school students that engaged with the test events.
 While there were a number of school field trips from all three school districts - Nooksack, Mt.
 Baker, and Ferndale, the (3) students who ended up working at Alluvial and engaging with the tests were from Mt.
 Baker.
 Unfortunately, the Seattle Farmers Market did not accept Alluvial into their 2024 vendor mix, due to seniority of other vendors and overall composition of vendor products.
 This resulted in attendance at only the Bellingham Farmers Market.
+Each of the school field trips - Nooksack, Mt Baker, and Ferndale - had approximately 50-60 students in attendance.
+The students were given an overarching tour/explanation of Alluvial Farms with a specific discussion about the value-added enterprises.
+The pet treat production system was viewed (an on-site production component) and end product was shared.
+The skin care production process and end product were also discussed.
+In this case, samples of oinkment were shared with students and discussion was had about different skin care products they used and what characteristics they looked for in a skin care product.
+These discussions were also had with the other school groups and urban farm programs that visited Alluvial.

 Goal #3.
 Maximize consumer test survey events over the course of one year.
-This is the responsibility of the principal investigators.
-The plan for objective 2 contains at least two pilot test events before the grant period, and at least four test events during the grant period, with the opportunity to do a great deal more if we can systematize a Standard Operating Procedure for recruiting, training, and equipping students to conduct the testing, or if we decide to use founders time to conduct testing as well.
+This was the responsibility of the principal investigators who were able to plan at least two pilot test events before the grant period and at least four test events during the grant period.

 Goal #5.
 Produce a report for use in education program in year two.
 Please see "Sample Report" and "Market Research for Market Readiness Manual" attached as supporting documents at the end of the application.